 During the 1950s and 1960s, Countess Kerstin often wore the Diamond Necklace for a variety of society events in Sweden and abroad, sometimes with a Brooch from Crown Princess Margareta suspended as a Pendant.

-As Countess Kerstin did not possess a Tiara like her sisters-in-law, she converted the Diamond Necklace into a Tiara for the Wedding of her niece, Princess Christina of Sweden, in 1974, as well as for the King Carl XVI Gustaf’s Wedding Gala in 1976.
+As Countess Kerstin did not possess a Tiara like her sisters-in-law, she converted the Diamond Necklace into a Tiara for the Wedding of her niece, Queen Margrethe of Denmark, in 1967, the Wedding of her niece, Princess Christina of Sweden, in 1974, as well as for the King Carl XVI Gustaf’s Wedding Gala in 1976.

 Countess Kerstin continued to wear the Diamond necklace up into the 1980s, most notably for King Gustaf VI Adolf’s 90th Birthday Banquet in 1972.
 The current location of the Diamond Necklace Tiara is unknown, as Countess Gunnila Bernadotte had her own Tiara, so this might have been unknown or could have been inherited by the couple’s adopted children, but has not yet been publicly worn.